Boundary Behaviors for Liouville's Equation in Planar Singular Domains: Introduction

-In this paper, we study the asymptotic behavior of $u$ near isolated singular points on $\partial\Omega$.
+In this paper, we study asymptotic behaviors of $u$ near isolated singular points on $\partial\Omega$.
+We first describe our setting and employ the blowup process as above to make a reasonable guess of the form of the leading terms.

 Taking a boundary point, say the origin, we assume $\partial\Omega$ has a conic singularity at the origin in the following sense: $\partial\Omega$ in a neighborhood of the origin consists of two $C^2$-curves $\sigma_1$ and $\sigma_2$, intersecting at the origin with an angle $\mu\pi$ for some constant $\mu\in (0,2)$.
 Here, the origin is an end point of the both curves $\sigma_1$ and $\sigma_2$.
 Let $l_1$ and $l_2$ be two rays starting from the origin and tangent to $\sigma_1$ and $\sigma_2$ there, respectively.
 Then, an infinite cone $V_{\mu}$ formed by $l_1$ and $l_2$ is considered as a tangent cone of $\Omega$ at the origin, with an opening angle $\mu\pi$.
 Solutions of \eqref{eq-MainEq}-\eqref{eq-MainBoundary} in $V_{\mu}$ can be written explicitly.
 In fact, using polar coordinates, we write

 Here, $l_1$ corresponds to $\theta=0$ and $l_2$ to $\theta=\mu\pi$.
 Then, the solution $v_{\mu}$ of \eqref{eq-MainEq}-\eqref{eq-MainBoundary} in $V_\mu$ is given by